kulkarni618/AMPLS/README.md

 With the ability to predict the ship's movements, the next step was to teach our AI how to fly and land with unparalleled precision.
 We leveraged Unity's ML-Agents toolkit to implement a powerful two-stage learning process:

 Imitation Learning (IL)
-We first employed Imitation Learning (IL).
-In this phase, our AI agent observed and learned from expert human demonstrations within the simulation.
-We meticulously recorded countless successful landings performed by skilled virtual pilots.
+I first employed Imitation Learning (IL).
+In this phase, my AI agent observed and learned from expert human demonstrations within the simulation.
+I meticulously recorded countless successful landings performed by skilled virtual pilots.
 The agent's neural network was trained to mimic these expert behaviors, allowing it to grasp the fundamental nuances of helicopter control, approach trajectories, and dynamic ship compensation.
 This phase provided the foundational "muscle memory" for the AI, teaching it the art of a safe, controlled descent.
 It's akin to teaching a complex skill by showing, rather than just telling.

 Reinforcement Learning (RL)
-However, to truly achieve "beyond human" capabilities in Sea State 6.5-7, mere imitation was not enough.
+However, to truly achieve autonomous capabilities in Sea State 6.5-7, mere imitation was not enough.
 The unpredictable chaos of extreme weather demanded a level of adaptability and optimization that only true learning could provide.
 This led us to the Reinforcement Learning (RL) phase.

 Building upon the knowledge gained from IL and armed with the LSTM's predictive power, our agent was unleashed into the simulated storms.
 Through millions of trials and errors, guided by carefully crafted reward functions (where successful maneuvers earned "points" and errors incurred "penalties"), the AI began to discover novel control strategies.
 It learned to anticipate the ship's violent pitches and rolls, to compensate for sudden wind gusts, and to execute landings with a precision and resilience that surpassed even the most seasoned human pilots.
 The agent wasn't just mimicking; it was innovating, finding optimal solutions in scenarios where human intuition might falter.
 It learned to dance with the waves, not just fight them.